perslev/MultiPlanarUNet/README.md

 segmentation of any 3D medical image.
 It uses a fixed hyperparameter set and a fixed model topology, eliminating the need for conducting hyperparameter tuning experiments.
-No manual involvement is needed except for supplying the training data.
+No manual involvement is required except for supplying the training data.

-The system has been evaluated on a wide range of tasks spanning organ and pathology segmentation across tissue types and scanner modalities.
+The system has been evaluated on a wide range of tasks covering various organ and pathology segmentation tasks, tissue types, and imaging modalities.
 The model obtained a top-5 position at the 2018 Medical Segmentation Decathlon (http://medicaldecathlon.com/) despite its simplicity and computational efficiency.